 I want to let you know 8-year-old me that you don’t have to be sorry anymore.
 That it is okay that you had no idea what to do.
 It’s okay that you weren’t strong enough that day.
 I know how much that sound haunts you, that moment haunts you, when we saw our mom for the first time be overtaken by fear and you being unable to be strong enough to do anything about it.
 I know how much it hurt when you saw mom try to end her own life.
 And it’s all okay kid because we’re going to hug it out so that I can let you in on a big secret from the future.
 We are strong enough to face horrible things like this every day now.

 You don’t ever have to worry about being weak ever again my dude because we become so much stronger in our life down the road.
-We are strong enough to carry the burden that our father placed onto us and we are able to repay our pain with kindness.
+We are strong enough to carry the burden that our father placed onto us and we are able to repay the pain and hate with kindness.
 I just want to let you know me from the past, that we aren’t him.
 That we are in every way a much better human being than he could ever be.
 I know your biggest fear in life is becoming him, but I can tell you that even in our darkest hours, we refuse to give in to our fear and most importantly our anger.
 I’m proud of you kid, for surviving because now I can tell you that it’s going to be okay.

 But I also have to be real with you, this event traumatized us for a very long time.
-We punish ourselves harshly for being weak, for being unable to do anything at that moment.
-And I have to let you know that it’s not a pretty punishment as we let ourselves get into the pit of self-pity.
+We punished ourselves harshly for being weak, for being unable to do anything at that moment.
+And I have to let you know that it’s not a pretty punishment as we let ourselves get into the dark pit of self-pity.
 It affected our ability to form deep and committed relationships because we thought the only way to avoid being our dad was to avoid love.
 So we hid behind the smoke and shadows of lies and walked away from so many things in life in an effort to atone.
 It was a dangerous fall and it nearly killed us but we get to pick ourselves back up higher than ever before.
 A friend helps us, she shows us what hope and strength look like, she shows us what love feels like, and we have never forgotten it since.
 And because of all this, we lace up and start our first step forward, towards Redemption and Recovery.